BarendPotijk/visualize_crypto_options/README.md

 ## Examples ##
 Here are some examples of the visualizations that can be created using the script:

 * Implied volatility smiles:

-  The iv_smile function displays the implied volatility smile for a given time period:
+  The iv_smile function displays the implied volatility smile for a given time period.

   <div align="center">